 Regarding nest-building, these birds of prey favor elevated locations that offer a commanding view of their surroundings.
 Many species, including the Bald Eagle and Steller's Sea Eagle, look for tall trees that provide safety from ground-based predators and an ideal vantage point for spotting prey.
 On the other hand, in treeless areas, Golden Eagles construct their nests on cliffs, which offer similar advantages.

-Eagles build their nests using sticks, grass, and other durable materials.
+Eagles build their nests using sticks, grass, downy feathers, and other durable materials.
 Impressively, they often reuse these nests over multiple breeding seasons.
 Male and female eagles also diligently defend the nest territory3.

 Bald Eagles excel in avian architecture.
 These magnificent birds meticulously construct their homes using large sticks and branches while lining the interior with softer materials like grass and moss for comfort and security.